AGILE RASCAL BIKE THEATRE

-Artistic Director, Writer
+Artistic Director, Producer, Writer

 SAM CORDES (he/him)

-Producing Director, Performer
+Tour Director, Performer

 Sam Cordes was "born in a trunk" in Kansas City, Missouri and has been doing professional theatre since the age of five.
 Raised by actors, Cordes made quite the name for himself as an upcoming talent in the thriving theatre community of his hometown and has gone on to receive his B.F.A. in Theatre from Stephens College for Women in Columbia, MO and his M.F.A. in Theatre from The University of Nevada, Las Vegas.
 Sam currently works as an adjunct Professor of Theatre at Hastings College in Nebraska.
 As an avid bicycle tourist, Cordes has never owned a car, enjoys daily commuting and has ridden his bike over 8,000 miles around the country.
 More info at: http://samcordes.net/.
 Email Sam at: Sam@agilerascaltheatre.com